 As the name suggests, the gel matrix used for SDS-PAGE is polyacrylamide, which is a good choice because is chemically inert and, crucially, can easily be made up at a variety concentrations to produce different pore sizes giving a variety of separating conditions that can be changed depending on your needs.
 You may remember that I previously wrote an article about the mechanism of acrylamide polymerisation previously – click here to read it.

 The discontinuous buffer system and the stacking gel – lining them up at the starting line.

-To conduct the current through from the anode to the cathode through the gel, a buffer is obviously needed.
+To conduct the current through from the cathode (negative) to the anode (positive) through the gel, a buffer is obviously needed.
 Mostly we use the discontinuous Laemmli buffer system.
-"Discontinuous" simply means that the buffer in the gel and the tank are different.
+“Discontinuous” simply means that the buffer in the gel and the tank are different.

 Typically, the system is set up with a stacking gel at pH 6.8, buffered by Tris-HCl, a running gel buffered to pH 8.8 by Tris-HCl and an electrode buffer at pH 8.3.
 The stacking gel has a low concentration of acrylamide and the running gel a higher concentration capable of retarding the movement of the proteins.